The European Union's Four Speeds of Enlargement and Membership

 But the main benefits are economic.

 Faced with an inexorably ageing populace and an unsustainable system of social welfare and retirement benefits, the EU is in dire need of young immigrants.
 According to the United Nations Population Division, the EU would need to import 1.6 million migrant workers annually to maintain its current level of working age population.
-But it would need to absorb almost 14 million new, working age, immigrants per year just to preserve a stable ratio of workers to pensioners.
+But it would need to absorb almost 14 million new, working-age, immigrants per year just to preserve a stable ratio of workers to pensioners.

 Eastern Europe - and especially central Europe - is the EU's natural reservoir of migrant labor.
 It is ironic that xenophobic and anti-immigration parties hold the balance of power in a continent so dependent on immigration for the survival of its way of life and institutions.

-Moreover, the sheer weight of their agricultural sectors and the backwardness of their infrastructure can force a reluctant EU to reform its inanely bloated farm and regional aid subsidies, notably the Common Agricultural Policy.
+Moreover, the sheer weight of their agricultural sectors and the backwardness of their infrastructure can force a reluctant EU to reform its inanely bloated farm and regional aid subsidies, notably the Common Agricultural Policy (CAP).
 That the EU cannot afford to treat the candidates to dollops of subventioary largesse as it does the likes of France, Spain, Portugal, and Greece is indisputable.
 But even a much-debated phase-in period of 10 years would burden the EU's budget - and the patience of its member states and denizens - to an acrimonious breaking point.

 The countries of central and eastern Europe are new consumption and investment markets.
 With a total of 300 million people (Russia counted), they equal the EU's population - though not its much larger purchasing clout.
 They are likely to while the next few decades on a steep growth curve, catching up with the West.
 Their proximity to the EU makes them ideal customers for its goods and services.
 They could provide the impetus for a renewed golden age of European economic expansion.